There is one particular state of consciousness that can change your life forever.

 Because your sense of identity is gone, your ability to separate “your” (now non-existent) surroundings into individual “spatial” elements also disappears.

 3. Objective Reality

-Much of your ecstatic feeling comes from an immense sense of gratitude.
+Most of your ecstatic feelings stem from an immense sense of gratitude.
 This gratitude is an overwhelming sense of awe at “your” (now non-existent) insignificance in comparison to the vastness of existence.

 5. Life Is Seen As Sacred